-2. With respect to the first, the Government of New Zealand has for many years made such a
+2. With respect to the first, the Government of New Zealand has for many years made such a payment, and with the best result; and though the practice has been suspended of late in the Australian Colonies, the order to make them appears never to have been rescinded, and I have received from yourself and the Governors of Victoria and Tasmania an intimation that your Governments are willing to renew it.

-- payment, and with the best result; and though the practice has been suspended of late in the Australian Colonies, the order to make them appears never to have been rescinded, and I have received from yourself and the Governors of Victoria and Tasmania an intimation that your Governments are willing to renew it.
+3. I attach great importance to it, as I have already explained to your Excellency in my letters of

-3. I attach great importance to it, as I have already explained to your Excellency in my letters of the 16th August and 21st November, 1876, as one means of checking the great loss of men by desertion which our ships now suffer on this station, a loss which bears hardly on our resources in men at home, and which must prevent not only an increase to the Force now on the station, but also any hopes of visits from the soundness which is knot up for the purpose of instruction and of poriedically visiting our Forcing from the squadron which is kept up for the purpose of instruction and of periodically visiting our Foreign - 4.
+- the 16th August and 21st November, 1876, as one means of checking the great loss of men by desertion which our ships now suffer on this station, a loss which bears hardly on our resources in men at home, and which must prevent not only an increase to the Force now on the station, but also any hopes of visits from the squadron which is kept up for the purpose of instruction and of periodically visiting our Foreign - 4.
 With respect to the telegraph question, it seems so obvious that the necessary official telegrams of a squadron maintained here for the benefit and protection of the Colonies should pass, like their own official telegrams, free of charge, that I am sure it is only necessary that it should be mentioned for the concession to be made; and I only consider it desirable to bring it forward in order to have the principle authoritatively established and recorded with the general consent of all the Colonies.